-- To develop the ability to use the language effectively for purposes of practical communication within the country of residence. - To form a sound base of the skills, language and attitudes required for further study, work and leisure. - To offer insights into the culture and civilization of the countries where the language is spoken. - To encourage fuller integration into the local community. - To develop a fuller awareness of the nature of languages and language learning. - To encourage a positive attitude towards foreign languages learning and towards speakers of foreign languages and a sympathetic approach to other cultures and civilizations. - To begin to develop common understanding of the cultural patterns that affect the thinking, feeling and acting of the societies in which the language is spoken. - To encourage students to ask questions, develop their critical thinking and link the study of French with the other subjects and the current world. - To provide enjoyment and intellectual stimulation. - To complement other areas of study by encouraging skills of a more general application (analysis,memorization...).
+- To develop the ability to use the language effectively for purposes of practical communication within the country of residence. - To form a sound base of the skills, language and attitudes required for further study, work and leisure. - To offer insights into the culture and civilization of the countries where the language is spoken. - To encourage fuller integration into the local community. - To develop a fuller awareness of the nature of languages and language learning. - To encourage a positive attitude towards foreign languages learning and towards speakers of foreign languages and a sympathetic approach to other cultures and civilizations. - To begin to develop a common understanding of the cultural patterns that affect the thinking, feeling and acting of the societies in which the language is spoken. - To encourage students to ask questions, develop their critical thinking and link the study of French with the other subjects and the current world. - To provide enjoyment and intellectual stimulation. - To complement other areas of study by encouraging skills of a more general application (analysis,memorization...).

+Content and themes:

+Cycle 2022-23 Cycle 2023-24
-Home life and school Food, health and fitness School routine

-Eating and drinking Personal and social life

-Holidays, Festivals and special occasions Self, family, pets, personal relationships
+Home life and school Food, health and fitness School routine Eating and drinking Personal and social life Holidays, Festivals and special occasions Accommodation The world around us Home town and local area Natural and made environment People, places and customs Public services

-House and home

-Accommodation

-The world around us

-Home town and local area

-Natural and made environment People, places and customs

-Public services

-Weather

-Finding the way

-Leisure, entertainments, invitations

-Eating out

-Holidays; getting around

-The world of work

-Continuing education

-Careers and employment

-Language and communication in the workplace

-The international world

-Tourism at home and abroad

-Meeting people Travel and transport

-Life in other countries and communities

-World events and issues

-Communication

-Geographical surroundings

-Shopping
+Self, family, pets, personal relationships Weather House and home Finding the way Leisure, entertainments, invitations Meeting people Eating out Travel and transport Holidays; getting around Life in other countries and communities The world of work World events and issues continuing education Communication Careers and employment Geographical surroundings Language and communication in the workplace Shopping The international world Tourism at home and abroad